comp-methods-fsu-2021/computational-methods-course/syllabus-computational-methods-2021.md

 ---

 ### Jan.
 20: Infrastructure
-**Exercise:** Sign up for various computational services, and post material from last week's source to Github and Wikipedia.
+**Exercise 3:** Sign up for various computational services, and post material from last week's source to Github and Wikipedia.

 **Reading:** Lemercier and Zalc, Ch.
 3.